fwcd/nuit-multiplatform-example/README.md

 A small example for a simple multiplatform (desktop + mobile) app written in Rust using the declarative UI library [Nuit](https://github.com/fwcd/nuit).

 > [!IMPORTANT]
-> This is highly experimental and currently only tested on macOS.
+> This is highly experimental and currently only works on macOS and iOS.
 Support for more platforms, especially Linux, is planned in the future.

 ## Getting Started